okteto/pipeline/README.md

 ### `filename`

-path to the pipeline file, if not specified the [default file path](https://okteto.com/docs/cloud/okteto-pipeline#customize-the-okteto-pipeline) will be used
+The relative path within the repository to the pipeline file.
+If not specified the [default pipeline](https://okteto.com/docs/cloud/okteto-pipeline#customize-the-okteto-pipeline) is executed

 # Example usage